Agile-Solutions-GB-Ltd/agileupstate/README.md

-# agileup
+# agileupstate

-Python 3.9+ project to assist with the management of pipeline states with the following features:
+Python 3.8+ project to manage AgileUP pipeline states with the following features:

 * Linux and Windows compatible project.
 * Defines state model.